adopted girl

 Love Like Chocolate

-A little girl is adopted by a family that associates chocolate with all of life's ups and downs, seasonal changes, milestones.
+A little girl welcomed into a family that associates chocolate with all of life's ups and downs, seasonal changes, milestones.
 They eat chocolate chip pancakes, chocolate syrup on sundaes, and chocolate chip cookies on every momentous occasion.
-The girl has her own special food that she shares with her adoptive family and soon the their sweet food traditions become even better than before.
+The girl has her own special food that she shares with her new family and soon the their sweet food traditions become even better than before.

 The Length of a String